-All students will undertake a four-week internship, normally in April of their graduating year, at an approved news media outlet.
-Students in combined honours Journalism programs may, with the permission of the Director, arrange the internship for another, more convenient time.
+All students in the Bachelor of Journalism and Bachelor of Journalism (Honours) programs will undertake a four-week internship, normally in April of their graduating year, at an approved news media outlet.
+Students in combined honours Journalism programs may, with the permission of the Director of Journalism, arrange the internship for another, more convenient time.
 Costs associated with the internship are the student's responsibility.